Home » Read & Learn » WordPress » Why Website Colors Matter

 If you have a logo, start there.
 On the web, colors are called out by six-digit hex codes preceded by the hash/number sign.
 For example, white is #ffffff, and black is #000000.

 Your graphic software should have a color picker tool.
-The icon looks like an eyedrop.
-You can get specific color codes from any graphic, including your logo.
-Then use those colors and lighter or darker variations to create your palette.
+The icon usually looks like an eyedrop.
+With that tool, you can get specific color codes from any graphic, including your logo.
+Then, use those colors and lighter or darker variations to create your palette.

-You want a palette of 3-5 colors you use for everything: links, headlines, buttons, mouseovers, and other accents.
+You want a palette of only 3-4 colors for everything: links, headlines, buttons, mouseovers, and other accents.
+Too many colors can easily clash and not help build a visual brand, which is so important online.

 Photo quality is paramount—quality photos represent your business, image, and products.
-Therefore, I choose feature images in line with my overall palette and primary “blue” color.
+As you can see, I chose featured images that align with my overall palette and primary “blue” color.

-The image color scheme has to look good — not stark, and with a contrast that does not clash.
-I don’t want anyone featured image to appear out of place or stand out as “which one is not like the others.”
+Your image color scheme has to look good – not stark with a contrast that does not clash.
+You don’t want any featured image to appear out of place or stand out as “which one is not like the others.”

 Websites to Help Create Your Palette

-And I have to put this out there.
-If you are not creative and don’t understand what colors look good together — use the tools below — don’t wing it.
+Now, let’s be honest.
+If you are not creative and don’t understand what colors look good together, don’t wing it.
+At the very least, use the tips and tools below.

 Here are a few websites you can bookmark to learn about and create, then nail down your website palette.